MinedMinds/MinedMinds.github.io/index.md

     <p class="section-title"><span>NEWS</span></p>
   </section>
   <b>JULY 2016</b>
+  <li>Full house for our first informational session, so we will be holding another on Thursday, July 14th, at 5:30 pm.
+More details on our <a href="https://www.facebook.com/events/291744604509356/">Facebook page</a>.</li>
   <li>We will be holding an <a href="https://www.facebook.com/events/191624284573663/">informational session</a> for our new training courses on <b>Sunday, July 10th, at 2 pm</b>.
 Join us at 145 W High St, Waynesburg PA 15370, to find out what is involved, the careers that you can expect at the end, and how to apply.</li>
   <b>JUNE 2016</b>
   <li><a href="https://www.ccac.edu/Computer_Coding_Boot_Camp/">Sign-up is now open</a> for our next full-time course, run in conjunction with Community College of Allegheny County.
 The course starts August 1st, and will run from our Waynesburg PA office.</li>